Featured Patient: Austin Anderson

 Austin partially severed his left arm in the accident.
 Several people showed up to help, but no one could figure out how to get Austin down out of the tree.
 After an hour and a half, during which Austin was in danger of losing his life due to his injury, an onlooker realized if action wasn’t taken soon, Austin might not make it.
 This person climbed up into the tree himself and was able to successfully get Austin down.

 Unfortunately, by the time Austin arrived at the hospital, an above-elbow amputation was necessary to save his life.

 Austin was told at the hospital that his amputated arm would never be able to run a chainsaw again.
 "For me to hear that right after losing my arm really made my emotional recovery harder," Austin told us in an interview.

-But Arm Dynamics could.
+But the Arm Dynamics clinical team could.

 The prototype featured in the video above isn’t actually the one that he ended up with as his definitive (final) prosthesis, but it shows the functionality, including the functionality of his prosthetic elbow.
 The custom, activity-specific attachment on his body-powered device has a lever that allows him to quickly disengage from his saw, if needed.
 Because each of our clinical team members are upper limb specialists, there was never a doubt in their minds that they could get Austin back to work.

 We asked Austin to tell us what would have been helpful to know right after his accident: “One thing that I would say — it would have been helpful to know that anything can be done with a tool like a prosthetic device.
 It can allow you to do anything that you set your mind to.
 Now I'm capable of safely running a chainsaw to continue to do what I love.
 This is only because I had a team who supported me and to create the right prosthesis for me.
 My advice: Always stay positive!"